Physical Determination of the Action: Genesis of algebra

-We grasp the scientific work of physicists - their generation of new abstract notions - as \underline{production process}.\footnote{Ruben \cite{Ruben - Arbeitskonzept} examines the reflection of practical activities in the activities of consciousness: 'The products of consciousness are linked with practical activities.
-For Hegel the natural scientist is producer of knowledge, not an owner of knowledge which exists independently of the action of scientists per se.
-Hegel assumes the theoretical doing itself as work.
-'Thinking as work' - that is the great basic idea of Hegel's philosophy (German: Wissenschaft als Arbeit).
-Under the expression 'work' Hegel understands both that an active subject finds an object which he reshapes for his purpose (thus converts into something different to what it has been before) and also that in this doing the subject materializes his own ability in the other object.'} One can understand the origin of basic physical quantities from an empirical basis \begin{itemize} \item without any mathematical presuppositions \item active role of (a collective of) physicists and \item genesis of the mathematical formulation. \end{itemize} On one side is the \emph{empirical practice} and on the other the \emph{birth of mathematical formalism}.
+we demonstrate every step as a \emph{production process}.\footnote{Ruben \cite{Ruben - Arbeitskonzept} examines the reflection of practical actions in the conduct of consciousness: ''Products of consciousness are linked with practical actions.
+For Hegel the natural scientist is a producer of knowledge, not an owner of knowledge which exists independently of the work of scientists per se.
+Hegel assumes the theoretical conduct itself as work.
+'Thinking as work' - that is the great basic idea of Hegel's philosophy (Wissenschaft als Arbeit).
+Under the expression 'work' Hegel understands both that an active subject finds an object, which he reshapes for his purpose (thus converts into something different to what it has been before) and also that in this conduct the subject realizes his own ability in the other object.''} The \emph{tangible operations} of the physicists lead to the \emph{mathematical formulation}, not the other way around.
+In measurement practice we uncover the origin of basic observables \{\ref{Kap - KM Dynamics - Discussion - Equivalence Relations}\}, quantification \{\ref{Kap - KM Dynamics - Discussion - Principles}\} and the genesis of the fundamental equations.
+The physical determination of an action demonstrates how from a pre-theoretic definition of basic observables \{\ref{Kap - KM Dynamics - Physical Measurement - Pre-theoretical Ordering Relation}\} the quantified observables in the four-vector formulation \{\ref{Kap - SRT Dynamics - quantitative equations}\} arise.

-The measurement theoretical foundation provides the \emph{mathematical formulation} of abstract measurement results together with its \emph{physical conditions}.
-From the \emph{interrelation} of conditions of measurement actions (steered impulse reversion and calorimetric absorption) the mathematical principles of Newton's axiomatic system are justified.
-Under modified conditions of Poincare Kinematics the limitations of Newton's mathematical formalism becomes transparent.
-Same measurement and steering actions lead to basic physical quantities (energy and momentum) of relativistic dynamics \cite{Hartmann SRT-Dyn}.
-In this way apparently problematic definition of derived physical quantities (inertial mass and force \cite{Okun - concept of mass}) is physically resolved.

-We demonstrate the possibility to generate basic dynamical notions from physical and methodical principles.
-They concern the formation of basic physical quantities energy and momentum in measurement practice - and thus the basis for all derived terminology of Dynamics \{\ref{Kap - KM Dynamics - Differentiated Analysis}\} \{\ref{Kap - KM Dynamics - Principle of Least Action}\}.
-This possible starting point differs from formal axiomatic approaches insofar as contrary assumption of these principles would render impossible a meaningful and reproducible physical science of nature.
-These basic measurement principles are therefore indispensable prerequisites for Physics!
-At the same time they bring forward clearness and conditions of physical quantities.
-We demonstrate the benefit of this combined \emph{way of thinking} in Physics.
-Domain of validity and limitation of fundamental equations - in Classical, Analytical and Relativistic Mechanics - becomes transparent.